An Examination of the

 less than the total number

-of sectors in the volume's partition table entry, because an NTFS "Backup Sector"
+of sectors in the volume's partition table entry, because the NTFS "Backup Sector"

 is not considered part of the NTFS Volume.

 |4||Starting Cluster Number for the $MFT File in this partition ( Logical Sector 32; if the Sectors per Cluster value is an 8 ).|

 |61,325||Starting Cluster Number for the $MFTMirror File in this partition.|